 During the inspection we met and spoke with five people who stayed for respite care, the registered manager and six members of staff.
-We also spoke to three relatives.
+We also spoke with two relatives.

 We looked around the premises and observed and heard how staff interacted with people.
-We looked at four records which related to people's individual care needs, four records which related to administration of medicines, four staff recruitment files and records associated with the management of the service including quality audits.
+We looked at three records which related to people's individual care needs, three records which related to administration of medicines, two staff recruitment files and records associated with the management of the service including quality audits.